Do you have a fight song? A go-to song for when life gets overwhelming and chaotic?

 Even if we’ve been in too deep, we are moving forward.
 We are writing our fight song.
 We are working through the lessons, the experiences and the struggles required to fight back the unreached statistics of our world, to push back against the spiritual strongholds in this part of Africa, and to be long term workers when the turnover rates are exceedingly high.

 This is our fight song.
 I am learning to find my fight song.

 His power is in us.
 We are strong because He is with us every single step of the way.

 Thank you for believing with us.
 For holding us up as we figure out what living in this fight full time looks like.
 For inspiring us, encouraging us and journeying with us.

 Another verse, another note, another lesson of faith.

 A fight song in the making, pulling our hearts and giving us courage.

-I finished the run and spent the last few days figuring out how to put this all into words.
-Words on a blog that have catalogued our journey and shown you bits and pieces of life #behindtheprayercard…
+I finished the run and spent the last few days figuring out how to put these #behindtheprayercard thoughts all into words.

 Like a small boat